nuhkoca/Trippo-The_Travel_Guide/README.md

 - [x] 225 countries are available in total.
 - [x] Users can add any country to their favorite lists.
 - [x] A comprehensive detail page for each of the countries helps you out to find everything.
-- [x] Users can book any activity by activating bookable option.
+- [x] Users can seamlessly book any event by activating bookable option.
 - [x] Users can show any landmark/country in the map.
 - [x] The app reads too long articles to users.
 - [x] Users receive remindful notifications.
 They can also switch off notifications if wish.